 Circuit Diagram of Transmitter

-For the transmitter, connect the SX1278 module to the Arduino’s 3.3V pin (don’t connect it to 5V to avoid damage).
+For the transmitter, connect the SX1278 module to the Arduino’s 3.3V pin (we connect all the pins from Arduino to SX1278 through TSX0108E bi-directional logic level converter to convert 5v logic to 3.3v logic).
 Ground all GND pins, and wire the RST pin to D9 and DIO0 to D2.
 Connect the SPI pins (NSS, MOSI, MISO, SCK) to D10, D11, D12, and D13.
 Attach a signal pin of 10K potentiometer to A0 and power pins to 5v and GND of Arduino respectively to controlling LED brightness.
 That’s it for connection for transmitter now lets move on to the receiver side.

 Circuit Diagram of Receiver

 For the receiver, connections from LoRa module to Arduino are same as the transmitter except the connections of LED.
-Use 3.3V, ground all pins, and connect RST to D9 and DIO0 to D2, with SPI pins to D10, D11, D12, and D13.
+Use 3.3V(we connect all the pins from Arduino to SX1278 through TSX0108E bi-directional logic level converter to convert 3.3v logic to 5v logic), ground all pins, and connect RST to D9 and DIO0 to D2, with SPI pins to D10, D11, D12, and D13.

-With this setup, you’ll achieve precise, long-range wireless control over LED brightness.
+With this setup, you’ll achieve precise, long-range wireless control over LED brightness without any issues.

 Coding the Transmitter and Receiver